symfony/symfony-docs/notifier.rst

     The OvhCloud, Sinch and FreeMobile integrations were introduced in Symfony 5.1.

+.. versionadded:: 5.2

+    The Smsapi integration was introduced in Symfony 5.2.

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``: